pedhmendes/unsupervised-learning-spins-systems/README.md

-# Unsupervised Learning on Spins Systems
+# Unsupervised Learning in Spins Systems

 Data and codes from my graduation thesis, the PDF can be found [here]().